On This Page

 Tie Metrics to Business Outcomes

-UX metrics matter to executives when they connect to revenue.
+Executives care about UX metrics when they connect to revenue.
 A 15% improvement in task success rate is nice.
-A 15% improvement in task success rate that correlates with a 22% increase in qualified leads — that gets budget approval.
+A 15% improvement that comes with 22% more qualified leads gets budget approval.
 Always build the bridge between UX data and business KPIs like conversion rate, customer acquisition cost, and lifetime value.

 Review on a Cadence

-Monthly UX metric reviews work well for most teams.
+Most teams do fine with monthly reviews.
 Compare current numbers against your baseline and against the previous month.
 Look for trends, not single data points.
-A one-month dip in CSAT might be noise.
-Three consecutive months of declining scores is a signal that demands investigation.
+One bad month might be noise.
+Three months in a row is a signal worth investigating.

 Use Both Quantitative and Qualitative Data

 Numbers tell you what's happening.
-User interviews, session recordings, and open-ended survey responses tell you why.
-The best UX teams combine both.
+Interviews, session recordings, and open survey responses tell you why.
+The best teams use both.
 A drop in task success rate on your checkout page is the quantitative signal.
 Watching five session recordings of users struggling with your address form is the qualitative insight that tells you exactly what to fix.

 Tools for Tracking UX Metrics

-You don't need an enterprise analytics stack to start measuring UX effectively.
+You don't need an enterprise analytics stack to start tracking UX metrics.
 Here's a practical toolkit organized by what each tool does best.

 Analytics and Behavior: Google Analytics 4 for traffic and conversion data.
 Hotjar or Microsoft Clarity for heatmaps, session recordings, and basic surveys.
 These cover your behavioral metrics.